 How Practicing Less Can Foster Musical Growth

-Research says quality over quantity is the way to go.
+Research says that quality over quantity is the way to go.

 Instead of trying to carve out more time in the day, musicians can excel by making modest levels of practice more productive (see Jørgensen, 2004, for a review of strategies).
 Efficient practicing begins with thoughtful goal setting.
-Not only should musicians enter practice sessions with a plan for the sequence of activities (e.g., 1. warmup, 2. run scales, 3. work problem spots in concert pieces, etc.), they should target aspects of performance where improvement is sought.
-Broad goals like “I want to sound better” are not nearly as helpful as specific ones, such as “I want even rhythms on arpeggios in both fast and slow tempos.”
+Not only should musicians enter practice sessions with a plan for the sequence of activities (e.g., 1. warmup, 2. run scales, 3. work problem spots in concert pieces, etc.), they should also target aspects of performance where improvement is sought.
+Broad goals, like “I want to sound better,” are not nearly as helpful as specific ones, such as “I want even rhythms on arpeggios in both fast and slow tempos.”
 Efficient practice also demands that potential distractions are eliminated.
-Of course this can be quite a challenge in our age of smart phones and iPads.
-While these devices do offer apps that can be used constructively in practice, they also can tempt with the diversions of social media and games, among other things.
+Of course, this can be quite a challenge in our age of smartphones and iPads.
+While these devices do offer apps that can be used constructively in practice, they also can tempt us with the diversions of social media and games, among other things.

 Considering the mental energy required for effective practice, it’s no wonder that so many opt instead for the ineffective approach of mindless repetition!
 The most focused experts are subject to mental fatigue, especially when trying to power through a marathon practice session.
 This is why several shorter sessions spread throughout a day (i.e., distributed practice) is a better option than a single prolonged session (massed practice).
 Distributed practice is employed by many who go on to reach the highest levels of performance expertise.
 However, even among the most advanced musicians, who are careful to take breaks between sessions, about two hours per day is an optimal amount of practice; about four hours is the single day max.
 These figures are based on a landmark study by Ericsson, Krampe, and Tesch-Römer (1993), who reported that the training practices of elite musicians were similar to those of professional athletes and chess masters.